avani17101/avani17101.github.io/_pages/about.md

 *Research Journey:*
 I began my research at the Centre for Visual Information Technology (CVIT), where I completed my B.Tech (honours) and Master's by Research under my advisor <a href="https://www.iiit.ac.in/faculty/narayanan-p-j/" target="_blank">Prof. P. J. Narayanan</a>.
 I worked on human-centered abstract concept-based learning for introducing knowledge priors and interpretable control in neural networks, with applications in debiasing and removing spurious correlations (<a href="https://proceedings.neurips.cc/paper_files/paper/2023/hash/c9450295fd667740a39a68148fc17f6e-Abstract-Conference.html"  target="_blank">NeurIPS 2023</a>).
 During my internships at IBM Research, I worked with <a href="https://research.ibm.com/people/renuka-sindhgatta" target="_blank">Dr. Renuka Sindhgatta</a> on business process automation, where I used reinforcement learning to model next-best-action recommendations for complex organizational processes.
 In my industry research roles, I worked across the full LLM training lifecycle in the clinical domain with <a href="https://scholar.google.com/citations?user=HD4-OxgAAAAJ&hl=en" target="_blank">Dr. Shadab Khan</a> and <a href="https://mpimentel.gitlab.io/" target="_blank">Dr. Marco Pimentel</a>, as well as on code/tools-specific LLMs.
-I emphasised transparency and trust in my works: from analysing clinical coherence of patient embeddings from my trained foundation models to open-source releases such as <a href="https://huggingface.co/m42-health/med42-70b">Med42</a>, a 70B clinical LLM and papers on our work.
+I emphasised transparency and trust in my works: from analysing clinical coherence of patient embeddings from my trained foundation models to open-source releases such as <a href="https://huggingface.co/m42-health/med42-70b">Med42</a>, a 70B clinical LLM and <a href="https://aclanthology.org/2025.emnlp-main.1174/">89B dataset</a> release for building trust and bias analysis.
 I also built production AI assistants serving thousands of users, ensuring safety through custom moderation and jailbreak prevention.

 Outside work, I maintain an active lifestyle with regular workouts and enjoy reading philosophy, scientific literature, and watching documentaries.
 I find flow states (or in the "zone" state) while jotting down new research ideas, practicing Kathak, and creating fine-arts (like sketching and drawing).